DuolaD/HoYoShade/version_detector/Readme.md

 When you are doing secondary development, you can change the download source URL to allow the detector to obtain version information from your source, and you can modify the source code to enable the detector to retrieve more information.

 (Open)HoYoShade Default built-in URL is:http://hoyoshadelatestversion.duoladstudio.xyz/version.json

+Storage services are supported by CYTeam [Beijing Tencent Cloud and Microsoft's global network].

+[2024/3/8] We are planning to obtain updated source information and accelerate requests and download speeds in mainland China by leveraging CDN proxy from Cloudflare Inc. before connecting to Microsoft's global network.
+During this period, there may be instances where the update feature is unavailable.
+Thank you for your understanding.

 For the "Version.json" file, here is an explanation of its different parts: